jbock-java/jbock/README.md

 To make things more interesting, we're going to add some options.
 We start by adding the recursive flag.

-With jbock, an option is declared as an abstract method.
+In jbock, an option is declared as an abstract method that doesn't take any parameters.

-A <em>flag</em> is a special kind of option, one that doesn't take a value.
+A <em>flag</em> is declared as a method that returns `boolean`.
-It is declared as a method that returns `boolean`.
+This method will return true if the flag is present on the command line.

 ````java
 abstract class Args {